 For some, the company’s well known problems leave Mayer teetering on the edge of a “glass cliff,” where it’s easy to fail and where women’s careers can suffer tremendous damage.

-Mayer, who worked at Google for 13 years, will be the fifth Yahoo CEO in as many years, according to the NY Times
+Mayer, who worked at Google for 13 years, will be the fifth Yahoo CEO in as many years, according to the NY Times.
+The two most recent CEOs at Yahoo were both fired, signaling how troubled the company has been and the tough job she faces.
+The company’s stock has fallen 41 percent in the past five years, according to the AP.

 For all her prominence as a high-level women in the technology sector, Mayer does not openly embrace feminism.